GameServerManagers/LinuxGSM-Docs/Usage.md

 update
 ------

-[[Update]] checks with SteamCMD if any updates are available for the server.
+[[Update]] checks with if any updates are available for the server.
 The server will update and restart only if required.

     ./gameserver update

 validate
 --------
-You can use the [validate](https://github.com/dgibbs64/linuxgsm/wiki/Update#when-an-update-isnt-enough) option when updating the server.
+You can use the [validate](https://github.com/dgibbs64/linuxgsm/wiki/Update#when-an-update-isnt-enough) option when updating the server, this checks the integrity of the server files to make sure they exactly match the remote version.

     ./gameserver validate